 First Strike T15 Magazine Fed Paintball Gun

-No, let's look at the gun for a minute.
-Let's see some of the sexiness and,
+[Mark] No, let's look at the gun for a minute.
+Let's see some of the sexiness and…

 What is in the box?
 So we've already pre assembled.
-It does come with two magazines, I believe these are 19 first strike rounds or 20 round ball magazines.
+It does come with two magazines, I believe these are the First Strike 20 round magazines.
 So it comes to two magazines.
-I have these preloaded, this one full of first strike rounds.
-And then this one is going to be full of round ball or your standard 68 caliber paintball.
+I have these preloaded, this one full of First Strike rounds.
+And then this one is going to be full of round balls, your standard 68 caliber paintball.
 We'll pull that out.
-Let's see, a little bit of warranty cards, a little bit of information there, cardboard box, and then you get into your front and rear sights which you obviously you place wherever you'd like to.
-And they do flip up and they do flip down, front and rear sights.
+Let's see, a little bit of warranty cards, a little bit of information there, a cardboard box, and then you get into your front and rear sights which you obviously place wherever you'd like to.
+And they flip up and they flip down, front and rear sights.
 And then it's coming with the real stuff here.
 Obviously the protective barrel cover for upfront, more cards probably warranty info there, tools to take apart the gun if you need to.
-Which speaking of that, remind me Mark.
+Speaking of that, remind me Mark.
 Remind me about taking the gun apart with you.

 And then yeah, obviously the complete manual on what to do, troubleshooting stuff like that.
 Assembly, disassembly.
 And then what do you think this is for a Mark?
-Any idea?
+Any ideas?

 Okay.
 All right.
 He's not going to spoil it.
 You guys might have to find out.
-So you're supposed to run me of the assembling Mark or disassembling per se.
+So you're supposed to run me off the assembling Mark or disassembling per se.

 I can't tell you.